Detailed investigation of 3D frictional contact problems

 May 2013: Our introductory course on contact mechanics and CONTACT that we gave at the Wheel-Rail Interaction seminar in Chicago was very successful again.

-November 2012: The so-called "Kalker CONTACT add-on" to SIMPACK Rail is released with SIMPACK version 9.2.
+November 2012: The so-called "Kalker CONTACT add-on" to SIMPACK Rail is released for SIMPACK version 9.2 or higher.

 June, 2012: We released CONTACT version v12.2.
 This includes our model for third body layers and falling friction effects.